 It can help uplift your mood, help improve the flow of blood, as well as help you improve your blood pressure levels and burn some calories.
 These are some of the top-of-the-mind benefits that you get when you walk.
 There are many other benefits associated with walking.
 However, when you are walking, you need to walk with the correct posture and using the correct gear.
 Shoes are the most important of the lot.

 Getting a good pair of shoes can help you walk for longer distances because the overall endurance of your leg and feet improves due to better shoes.
 Wearing the wrong kind of shoes can be counterproductive because they can alter your posture and the angle of your legs while you walk.
 This results in weight being shifted to the wrong portions of your body, thereby causing back pain.
 Primarily, bad shoes lead to lower back pain.
 As we move further down the article, we shall discuss in detail which are the worst kind of footwear that you must avoid while you walk.

 Let us now try and understand what exactly are ‘walking shoes’ and how are they different from regular shoes.

 The Best Walking Shoes – What Are They?

-Walking shoes are shoes that are specifically designed to help you walk better without stressing other parts of your body such as the lower back.
+Walking shoes are shoes that are specifically designed to help you walk better without stressing other parts of your body.
+Such as, the lower back.
 These shoes provide enhanced arch support, as well as a number of other features that are beneficial for your posture.
 These are some of the best shoes for lower back pain.

 If you are someone who tends to walk for long hours and suffers from frequent back pain, you might want to get yourself a pair of walking shoes, designed to help you walk better.
-These shoes also tend to have better cushioning, with the help of a good midsole and insole, which ensure that every time your foot hits the ground, the impact is not as intense as it would otherwise be.
+These shoes also tend to have better cushioning, with the help of a good midsole and insole.
+Insoles ensure that every time your foot hits the ground, the impact is not as intense as it would otherwise be.

 Why is it important to get the best walking shoes?